radiant-rstats/radiant/README.md

 #### Reproducible

 To conduct high-quality analysis, simply saving output is not enough.
 You need the ability to reproduce results for the same data and/or when new data become available.
 Moreover, others may want to review your analysis and results.
 Save and load the state of the application to continue your work at a later time or on another computer.
-Share state-files with others and create reproducible reports using [Rmarkdown](http://rmarkdown.rstudio.com/).
+Share state files with others and create reproducible reports using [Rmarkdown](http://rmarkdown.rstudio.com/).
 See also the section on `Saving and loading state` below

 If you are using Radiant on a server you can even share the URL (include the SSUID) with others so they can see what you are working on.
 Thanks for this feature go to [Joe Cheng](https://github.com/jcheng5).